bookstairs/bookhunter/README.md

   bookhunter telegram [flags]

 Flags:
-      --appHash appHash      The appHash for telegram.
-How to get appHash please refer to https://core.telegram.org/api/obtaining_api_id.
+      --appHash string     The appHash for telegram.
+Refer to https://core.telegram.org/api/obtaining_api_id to create your own appHash
-      --appID appID          The appID for telegram.
-How to get appID please refer to https://core.telegram.org/api/obtaining_api_id.
+      --appID int          The appID for telegram.
+Refer https://core.telegram.org/api/obtaining_api_id to create your own appID
   -k, --channelID string   The channelId for telegram.
-  -c, --cookie string        The cookie file name you want to use, it would be saved under the download directory. (default "cookies")
-  -d, --download string      The book directory you want to use, default would be current working directory. (default "/Users/Yufan")
+  -d, --download string    The book directory you want to use, default would be current working directory. (default ".")
+  -e, --extract            Extract the archive file for filtering.
-  -f, --format strings       The file formats you want to download. (default [EPUB,MOBI,PDF]) -h, --help                 help for telegram
+  -f, --format strings     The file formats you want to download. (default [epub,azw3,mobi,pdf,zip]) -h, --help               help for telegram
   -i, --initial int        The book id you want to start download.
-It should exceed 0. (default 1) -b, --mobile string        The mobile number for your telegram account, default (+86).
+It should exceed 0. (default 1)
-  -g, --progress string      The download progress file name you want to use, it would be saved under the download directory. (default "progress")
-      --refresh              Refresh the login session.
+      --ratelimit int      The request per minutes. (default 30) --refresh            Refresh the login session.
-  -n, --rename               Rename the book file by book ID.
+  -r, --rename             Rename the book file by book ID.
-  -r, --retry int            The max retry times for timeout download request. (default 5) -s, --sessionPath string   The session file for telegram. (default "cookies") -t, --thread int           The number of download threads. (default 1) -o, --timeout duration     The max pending time for download request. (default 10m0s) -a, --user-agent string    Set User-Agent for download request. (default "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/99.0.4844.51 Safari/537.36")
+  -t, --thread int         The number of concurrent download thead. (default 1)

+Global Flags:
+  -c, --config string       The config path for bookhunter.
+      --proxy string        The request proxy.
+  -a, --user-agent string   The request user-agent. (default "Mozilla/5.0 (X11; Linux i686; rv:13.0) Gecko/13.0 Firefox/13.0")
+      --verbose             Print all the logs for debugging.
 ```

-Example command: `bookhunter telegram --appID 12345 --appHash xxxxx -k https://t.me/MothLib`
+Example command: `bookhunter telegram --appID ****** --appHash ****** -k https://t.me/MothLib`

 Please refer [Creating your Telegram Application](https://core.telegram.org/api/obtaining_api_id) to obtain your `appID` and `appHash`.

 ### Download books from Sobooks.

+TODO

+### Download books from Tianlang Books.

 TODO